jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 It's an empty string: ""

-> Only the property of closure holds, thus the group is a Mathematical Structure: Group.

-it is that closure hods, it's associative, and has and identity element
+> it is that closure hods, it's associative, and has and identity element

 > such a group is Monoid